 The Foreign Affairs Information Technology (FAIT) Fellowship, a program funded by the United States Department of State, is a path to a career in the Foreign Service as an Information Management Specialist.
 Whether you are thinking about pursuing an IT-related master’s degree for a career change, or you are a student at a community college or four-year institution, you may be eligible to apply for this “opportunity of a lifetime.”

-- Be enrolled full-time in an undergraduate program relevant to Information Technology and entering the junior year in fall 2023, OR seeking admission in an IT-related master’s degree program beginning in fall 2023.
-(These programs must be at a U.S.-based accredited institution).
+- Be enrolled full-time in an IT-related bachelor’s degree program, or seeking admission in an IT-related master’s degree program starting in fall 2024, at a U.S.-based accredited institution

 - Be on a timeline to graduate with your bachelor’s or master’s degree in spring 2026 after four full-time (spring and fall) semesters during the two-year fellowship program